Can All Clad Go in the Oven? – Cooking with Confidence

 All Clad handles

 All of the All-Clad series have solid stainless steel handles.
-They are tough and stay cool when used on the burner, but they get quite hot when used in the oven.
+They are tough and stay cool when used on the burner, but they get quite hot when you put them in the oven.

 Anticipate them to be as hot as the oven, and always handle them with an oven mitt or towel.
-It’s also a good idea to keep a towel or potholder on the handles after they’ve been removed from the oven.
+I usually keep a towel or potholder on the handles after I remove them from the oven.
 This prevents unknowing bystanders from unintentionally grabbing the ripping hot handles.

 Warping

-All-Clad cookware is highly regarded for its durability.
-Their fully clad stainless steel lines are incredibly resilient and can withstand heavy use and harsh conditions in professional kitchens without warping.
+I absolutely love All-Clad cookware for its durability.
+Their fully clad stainless steel lines are incredibly resilient and can withstand heavy use and harsh conditions without warping.

 Even when exposed to high temperatures for prolonged periods, such as being stored in a 500 F oven throughout service, these pans hold up exceptionally well.
-This ensures that they are always ready for use and eliminates any preheating time.
+They are always ready for use, and there’s no need for any preheating time.

-Although such extreme practices may not be applicable in home kitchens, the fact that All-Clad pans can endure such conditions highlights their exceptional sturdiness.
+Although such extreme practices may not be applicable in home kitchens, the fact that All-Clad pans can endure such conditions shows just how sturdy they are.

 Discoloration